COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-General Information About Adult Soft Tissue Sarcoma
+General Information About Soft Tissue Sarcoma

-Updated statistics with estimated new cases and deaths for 2020 (cited American Cancer Society as reference 1).
+Updated statistics with estimated new cases and deaths for 2022 (cited American Cancer Society as reference 1).

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.